Azure-Samples/onnxruntime-iot-edge/README-ONNXRUNTIME-OpenVINO.md

 By completing this tutorial, you will have a low-cost DIY solution for object detection within a space and a unique understanding of integrating ONNX Runtime with Azure IoT services and machine learning.
 <p align="center"><img width="80%" src="images_for_readme/Header-openvino.png" /></p>

+Skip [ahead](#get_started) if you already have the setup to work with Visual Studio and Azure services.

 ### Prerequisites
 #### 1. [Download Visual Studio Code](https://code.visualstudio.com/)